medvedevgroup/eskemap/README.md

 Our experiments are partly documented as a [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow that allows to rerun those parts using exact program calls.
 The remaining steps of our experiment including postprocessing for result analysis and plot generation can be deduced/rerun from a [Jupyter Notebook](https://jupyter.org).
 For a reproduction of the whole experiment, both tools need to be installed on your local system.
 Additionally, the Python package [Biopython](https://biopython.org) and a running version of [minimap2](https://github.com/lh3/minimap2/tree/master) and [Winnowmap2](https://github.com/marbl/Winnowmap) are also required.

+Accuracy evaluation also requires a running version of [BLAST](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) with binaries available from your environment.

 We also used the API of [Edlib](https://github.com/Martinsos/edlib#api-documentation) and [parasail](https://github.com/jeffdaily/parasail) to implement a small script to calculate read mapping positions on the basis of alignments.
 After Edlib and parasail are installed on your system, the script can be installed by changing into the subdirectory *FindSimSeqs* and executing `make`.

 ```